 Many factors can cause the foot pain in plantar fasciitis to develop.
 When walking with a normal step, the plantar fascia ligament stretches as the foot strikes the ground.
 When walking with an abnormal step, or when putting repetitive pressure on the heel, the plantar fascia ligament can stretch irregularly, become stressed, and develop small tears.
 These small tears can cause the fascia to become inflamed, causing foot pain.

 Foot pain in plantar fasciitis can be described as a dull ache that can become sharp with movement.
 Chiropractic adjustments of your feet and appropriate lifestyle modifications can help restore function and relieve pain.
-After a detailed history and examination at Victory Rehab, Dr. Chris and Dr. Tom may determine that other therapies may be beneficial for your foot pain.
+After a detailed history and examination at Victory Rehab Chiropractic, Dr. Chris and Dr. Tom may determine that other therapies may be beneficial for your foot pain.
 Often times soft tissue techniques, physical therapy exercises, and orthotics may be beneficial to achieving the best results in the shortest amount of time.
-Your first visit at Victory rehab will allow the doctors to determine if chiropractic treatment can help your foot pain and what types of treatment will be best to promote healing.
+Your first visit at our Naperville Chiropractic clinic will allow the doctors to determine if chiropractic treatment can help your foot pain and what types of treatment will be best to promote healing.